elmarquez/ngSolr/README.md

 Current:

 0.3.1
+?
+Stuck on updating fragment to reflect the current facet query -- facet query clears hash
-x Update the location fragment to reflect the current query
+- Update the location fragment to reflect the current query
 - Hide pagination index when there are no results
 - Parse URL fragment to get starting query parameters
 - Prepended && to facet URLs to aid parsing